coreemu/core/docs/install_rocky.md

-# Install Ubuntu
+# Install Rocky

 ## Overview

-Below is a detailed path for installing CORE and related tooling on a fresh Ubuntu 22.04 installation.
+This helps provide an example for installation into a RHEL 8 like environment.
+Below is a detailed example for installing CORE and related tooling on a fresh Rocky Linux 8 install.
 Both of the examples below will install CORE into its own virtual environment located at **/opt/core/venv**.
 Both examples below also assume using **~/Documents** as the working directory.